 The Council has a statutory duty to achieve best value, partly through economy and efficiency.
-There is also a best valuelocal performance indicator measuring and reporting on the time taken by the Council to pay its creditors.
+There is also a local performance indicator measuring and reporting on the time taken by the Council to pay its creditors.
 The Council's procedures should help to ensure that services obtain value for money from their purchasing arrangements.

-These Regulations should be read in conjunction with the Council's Contracts Procedure Rules and its Corporate Procurement Policy.
+These Regulations should be read in conjunction with the Council's Contract Procedure Rules and its Procurement Strategy.

-- (1) Placing Orders for Works, Supplies and Services - (i) Where, over the anticipated lifetime of supply, the estimated value of any works, supplies or services to be received by the Council exceeds £50,000, Directors shall invite tenders in accordance with the Contracts Procedure Rules - (ii) Where, over the anticipated lifetime of supply, the estimated value of any works, supplies or services to be received by the Council is below £50,000, Directors may at their discretion invite tenders in accordance with the Contracts Procedure Rules - (iii) In all other cases, Directors shall place orders, using the corporate purchasing system, only in accordance with arrangements determined by the Director of Resources and set out in the Contracts Procedure rules.
-Such arrangements set different thresholds for different levels of control. - (2) Other contract terms
+(1) Placing Orders for Works, Supplies and Services

+- (i) Where, over the anticipated lifetime of supply, the estimated value of any works, supplies or services to be received by the Council exceeds £50,000, Directors shall invite tenders in accordance with the Contract Procedure Rules - (ii) Where, over the anticipated lifetime of supply, the estimated value of any works, supplies or services to be received by the Council is below £50,000, Directors may at their discretion invite tenders in accordance with the Contract Procedure Rules - (iii) In all other cases, Directors shall place orders, using the corporate purchasing system, only in accordance with arrangements determined by the Director of Resources and set out in the Contract Procedure Rules.
+Such arrangements set different thresholds for different levels of control.

+(2) Other contract terms